ServiceToMankind/OpenCodeLaw/README.md

 2. The generated page will display the constitution sections and articles based on the provided YAML data.

+# OpenCodeLaw YAML Schema Explanation

+The OpenCodeLaw YAML schema defines the structure of the constitution for the organization.
+This schema provides a clear and organized way to outline various sections, articles, and amendments of the constitution.
+Here's a breakdown of each key in the [schema](https://github.com/ServiceToMankind/OpenCodeLaw/blob/main/schema/opencodelaw.md).

 ## Contributing

 Contributions to the OpenCodeLaw project are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.